 Working Capital

-Supplier shall provide the necessary working capital for the successful operation of the SOW
+Supplier shall provide the necessary working capital for the successful operation of the SOW.

 Risk Payments: To be inserted here according to the terms of the successful Supplier's negotiated proposal

 Pursuant to the Performance Management provisions in this SOW, Supplier and UNCP shall establish Key Performance Indicators (KPI) expectations and measurements to be documented in a performance scorecard and included in SOW Attachment 2 Operating Plan.
 The Year 1 KPIs and scorecard shall be established within sixty (60) days of SOW commencement.